huanchen-stack/obj-detection-optimizer/README.md

 There are two types of NS optimization tools in this repo.
 An **NS optimizer** is a unit program that finds an optimized partitioning strategy for a neuro-network model under some specified configurations.
 To find the best partitioning strategies across a range of data-transfer bandwidth for a model, an **NS optimizer wrapper** is needed to iterate through all scenarios.

 1. Per layer/block inference profile can be found in the [testcases](testcases) folder.
+2. At the top of the wrappers, you can configure settings like models, bandwidth, devices, etc. for the experiment.
+3. We have data for different power modes for Jetson AGX and Jetson Nano boards.
+Under power mode 0, the devices are running at the full power; under power mode 1, Jetson AGX is running under 20W limit, and Jetson Nano is running under 5W limit.
+(See Jetson board handbook for mode info)
-2. To find the optimized partition solution and corresponding speed up rate under specified bandwidth, run [opt_wrapper.py](opt_wrapper.py) with bandwidth modified to preferred value.
+4. To find the optimized partition solution and corresponding speed up rate under **specified bandwidth**, run [opt_wrapper.py](opt_wrapper.py) with bandwidth modified to preferred value.
    - For devices with memory constrains, use [opt_wrapper_mem.py](opt_wrapper_mem.py).
    - To optimize by battery life instead of execution time, use [opt_wrapper_battery.py](opt_wrapper_battery.py).
    - For example, `'yolov4': [*range(250, 260, 250)],` specifies the bandwidth to 250 mbps.
    - (Optional) Modify attributes and variables described in the following content.
    - Results are stored in `testcases/model-device/part.csv` and `testcases/model-device/priority.csv`
-   - An NS Colorer can be used to visualize the results.
+   - Optionally, the dep.csv, prof.csv, and part.csv files can be taken to the NS-DOT-Visualizer to visualize the results.
-3. To find the optimized partition solutions and corresponding speed up rates across a range of bandwidth, run [opt_wrapper.py](opt_wrapper.py) with bandwidth modified to preferred range.
+5. To find the optimized partition solutions and corresponding speed up rates across **a range of bandwidth**, run [opt_wrapper.py](opt_wrapper.py) with bandwidth modified to preferred range.
    - For devices with memory constrains, use [opt_wrapper_mem.py](opt_wrapper_mem.py).
    - To optimize by battery life instead of execution time, use [opt_wrapper_battery.py](opt_wrapper_battery.py).
    - For example, `'yolov4': [*range(250, 1100, 250)],` specifies the bandwidth to 250, 500, 750, 1000 mbps.
    - (Optional) Modify attributes and variables described in the following content.
    - The results will be stored in [data](data).
 Note that the .csv files in `testcases/model-device/` directories records only the results under the largest bandwidth.
-4. To analyze energy consumptions for drone communication under each *partition solution* (recorded in [data](data)), run [power-infer.py](power-infer.py).
+6. To analyze energy consumptions for drone communication under each *partition solution* (recorded in [data](data)), run [power-infer.py](power-infer.py).
-5. To analyze energy consumption for computation (model inference), go to [this](https://github.com/huanchen-stack/tegraWATTS) repo
+7. To analyze energy consumption for computation (model inference), go to [this](https://github.com/huanchen-stack/tegraWATTS) repo
-6. To generate plots, go to the `PLT_*` directories and run `PYPLT_*.py`.
+8. To generate plots, go to the `PLT_*` directories and run `PYPLT_*.py`.
-7. For other plots in the paper, see [this](https://github.com/Yanmeeei/NS-DOT-visualizers) repo
+9. For other plots in the paper, see [this](https://github.com/Yanmeeei/NS-DOT-visualizers) repo

 ---